 For microarray testing, the relative amounts of genetic material from hundreds of thousands of small regions from all chromosomes are measured.
 Deviations from the expected values can identify deletions and duplications.
 Sonic Genetics uses a single nucleotide polymorphism (SNP) microarray, which provides additional genotype information compared with CGH microarray.
 SNP microarrays can identify large regions of homozygosity, which may be useful in detecting uniparental disomy or an increased likelihood of a recessive disorder.

 This test is usually requested by an obstetrician or clinical geneticist.

-Download the prenatal single gene request form. (link to new form as per other Asana request)
+Download the prenatal single gene prenatal single gene request form.

 Chorionic villus or amniotic fluid sample is required.
 An invasive procedure by an obstetrician is necessary to obtain this.
 A separate EDTA blood sample is also required from the mother, so that maternal cell contamination of the prenatal sample can be excluded.

 To help ensure the quality of the test, a genetic test should be done with a dedicated sample whenever possible i.e. a sample collected specifically for that test rather than a sample that is used for multiple tests.

 We recommend that the patient or another adult check the labelling of request forms and sample containers.